JingwenWu09/MCT-draftlink/README.md

           `-DeclRefExpr 0x55f86a0e18a0 <col:25> 'int' lvalue Var 0x55f86a0e1780 'y' 'int'
 ```
 ### Step 3: Update the corresponding folder information
-In the `test_case_generation/src/test/Mutate.java`, the string `sourceDir` is the absolute path of the folder that contains all seed programs, while the String `destDir` is the absolute path of the folder that includes all test programs (i.e., both the initial and transformed programs).
-After test case generation, we check the correctness of every model checkers by corresponding test code directory.
+In the `test_case_generation/src/test/Mutate.java`, you must manually set `sourceDir` and `destDir` in Mutate.java to match your local folder paths before running.
+The string `sourceDir` is the absolute path of the folder that contains all seed programs, while the String `destDir` is the absolute path of the folder that includes all test programs (i.e., both the initial and transformed programs).After generating test cases, we verify the correctness of each model checker by executing the corresponding test workflows located in the designated directories.
 For example, in the `model_checker_test/TestCPAchecker/src/main/Main.java`, the String `testDir` is the absolute path of the folder that contains all transformed folders about one transformation method.
 Finally, within the `DestDir`, structure of each subfolder is following:
 ```
 |-- filename-based folder: includes an initial program, its transformed programs and some txt output files.
 | | -- initial_program.c